Retch/docker-texlive/README.md

 # docker-texlive

-Docker multiarch image which contains texlive-full and biber.
+Docker multiarch image which contains texlive-full.
 Can be used in ci/cd.

 ```
 docker pull ghcr.io/retch/docker-texlive:2023